 Under Arizona’s comparative negligence laws, accident victims can recover compensation even if they are partially at fault.
 In other words, their breach of duty does not negate the other driver’s breach of duty.

 It’s essential that car accident attorneys for the plaintiff are able to prove that the defendant’s breach of duty caused the accident.
 For example, running a red light is a breach of duty, and if it causes an accident with injuries to another, the injured party is entitled to compensation.
+Reckless driving is also a breach of duty.
+If a person is driving erratically or driving drunk, they may cause an accident.
 There are, however, cases where a driver may have breached their duty of care, but they are not responsible for the accident.

 Car accident attorneys must show that the accident caused damages.
 In an accident injury case, damages include medical bills, lost earnings, property damage, pain and suffering, etc. There must be a monetary cost to the injuries.